Get,

 Introduction

-People believe that Lord Shiva was the first person to practise Yogasana.
+People believe that Lord Shiva was the first person to practice Yogasana.
 Shiva is renowned as Nataraja, the Lord of Dance.
 The arch of flames seen in King Nataraja’s idol is believed to be the source of all movement in the universe.
 Lord Shiva’s endless dance is a symbol of destruction and creation that brings the light upon us.2

 Based on Lord Shiva’s Nataraja avatar, we bring you one asana called Natarajasana!
 Read along to learn more about Natarajasana’s benefits, techniques, variations, and more.